-Advanced Ads enables you to set up a simple ad server and display ads from your WordPress-site on another website.
+Advanced Ads Pro lets you set up a simple ad server and display ads from your WordPress site on another website.
 This could even be a website that is not using WordPress.

 Table of Contents

-Use cases for an ad server in WordPress
+Use cases for an ad server plugin in WordPress

-- manage the same code on one place (the ad server) only and use it on many other related sites
+- Manage the same code in one place (the ad server) and use it on other related sites.

 Setting up the ad server